asdfer-1234/i3/README.md

 **Modifications:**
 - Force kill window
-- Decoration margins as a config (I found 4 pixels was the default)
+- Decoration paddings as a config (I found 4 pixels was the default)
 - Alternating window decoration colors